 - The cost of a carrier is likely to be much less than a pushchair or travel system.
 The pushchair we have (A sola) cost over £200.
 It is a great pushchair, it really is but expensive.
 The carriers I have used cost a total of around £120 (a moby wrap and an Ergo).
 You can get cheaper combinations and knowing what I know now I would buy even cheaper and get a Rose & Rebellion carrier (a bargain at £79.99)

 - Who doesn’t love a hug?
 Children grow up all too quickly and carrying them in a carrier is like one big hug.
-Daniel isn’t as cuddly as he used to be, he is far too busy exploring his world and Emma doesn’t get the same time to just lie with me and sleep like Daniel did.
+Mr D isn’t as cuddly as he used to be, he is far too busy exploring his world and Miss E doesn’t get the same time to just lie with me and sleep like Mr D did.
 Having them in the carrier means I get extra hugs and we have better conversations with them.
-When Daniel is on my back in the connecta we chat a lot, he points out things to me and I can answer and respond to him.
-This is of course possible with a pushchair but in the hustle and bustle of the city his little voice can be drowned out.
+When Mr D is on my back in the connecta we chat a lot, he points out things to me and I can answer and respond to him.
+This is, of course, possible with a pushchair but in the hustle and bustle of the city, his little voice can be drowned out.
 Having him at shoulder/head height means I can hear those quiet but important observations.

 - Using a sling is good exercise for mum!
-I carry Daniel a lot and it I can carry him for longer periods than my husband.
-If we go out as a family then I carry Daniel and my husband carries Emma.
-I am much stronger and fitter (and as a result healthier) from carrying both Emma and Daniel regularly.
+I carry Mr D a lot and I can carry him for longer periods than my husband.
+If we go out as a family then I carry Mr D and my husband carries Miss E. I am much stronger and fitter (and as a result healthier) from carrying both Miss E and Mr D regularly.